raviqqe/stak/doc/src/content/docs/install.md

 cargo install stak-compile
 ```

-The two crates have different roles:
+The crates have different roles:

 - The `stak` crate provides virtual machines and utilities to run Scheme programs in Rust.
 - The `stak-build` crate builds Scheme scripts in `build.rs` build scripts.